Download English Reformation Worksheets

 - The English Reformation occurred following Henry VIII’s desire to divorce his wife Catherine of Aragon.
 Through this, the Act of Supremacy of 1534 was enacted which made the king head of the Church of England and cut out papal authority.

 - Protestantism was welcomed in England after the death of Henry VIII and the ascension to the throne of Edward VI and subsequently Elizabeth I.

 Theology of the Reformation

-Before delving into the Reformation in England, it is necessary to understand the theological structure of Protestantism in order to draw a comparison with the type of reform that occurred in England during the reign of Henry VIII.
+- Before delving into the English Reformation, it is necessary to understand the theological structure of Protestantism to draw a comparison with the type of reform that occurred in England during the reign of Henry VIII.

 Overview of the Reformation in England

 - In England, during the 16th century, reformation began when the Church of England separated from the Roman Catholic Church and the papal authority.
 Several factors were emphasised such as the continuous Protestant Reformation in Europe.